rbowsley/lamplighthelp/source/23-6-0_Data_Direct_Setting_up_an_outcome_campaign.markdown

   - Style relates to the type of font used to display the survey.
 To confirm serif is a Times New Roman style font and sans-serif is similar to Arial.
   - Colour schemes will depend on what has been set up in your system.
 If your System Administrator has created new ones this is where you will find them - see [23.1 Data Direct Module: Set Up](/help/index/p/23.1).
   - Do you want your logo displayed?
 If you tick the box, you will need to have one loaded in System Admin for this to work - see [16.17.0 Adding or Changing Your Organisation Logo](/help/index/p/16.17.0).

+#### Standard email template

+The email text you enter here will be used to send the URL to people to ask them to complete the {{outcome}}s you've selected.
+You will need to enter the text here if you want to be able to quickly send invitations from within profiles, and we recommend that you do.

+You **must** make sure that your email includes the **invitees url** mail merge field, as this is substituted for the individual URL when the email is sent.

+You can use other merge tags here if you want to too, and we'd recommend that you do to personalise your email.
+If you are creating campaigns regularly you may want to create a {{comm}}s template to speed this up.

 ###### datadirect module